Japan

-The Type 89 was a good AAA weapon with a fast rate of fire and excellent elevation and training speeds on the later Mods.
+The Japanese considered the Type 89 to be a good AAA weapon and it had a fast rate of fire and good elevation and training speeds, especially on the later Mods.
 Its primary shortcoming was a relatively low muzzle velocity and thus a short range and low AA ceiling.
+Used a spring rammer cocked by the recoil, similar to other Japanese AAA weapons.

 These weapons were of simple construction with autofretted monobloc barrels and breech rings and used horizontal sliding breech-blocks.
 Total production of Type 89 guns amounted to 1,306 guns, with 836 being manufactured between 1941 and 1945.
 Of these, 362 were mounted ashore, including 96 in the Yokosuka area and 54 in the Kure area.